-I headed out the front door for the clothesline, to find my clothes clean and wet.
+I headed out the front door for the clothesline to find my clothes clean and wet.
 I should have known better than to hang them out next to a lake.
-The damp air made them feel as if I had just taken them from the washer.
+The damp air made them feel like I had just taken them from the washer.
 I grimaced, anticipating the wet, cold cloth against my skin.
-It was going to be a chilly breakfast.
+But instead, it was going to be a chilly breakfast.

-Breakfast was all you can eat (AYCE), but that was really only the blueberry pancakes.
-I cleaned my plate, and then waited for the other hikers to finish.
-Once it appeared the other NOBO hikers were done, I reached around the table and grabbed mostly empty platters, finishing what they could not.
-There were some looks of surprise as I was a SOBO, and had only been out for a week.
+Breakfast was all you could eat (AYCE), but that was only the blueberry pancakes.
+I cleaned my plate and then waited for the other hikers to finish.
+Once it appeared the other NOBO hikers were done, I reached around the table and mainly grabbed empty platters, finishing what they could not.
+There were some looks of surprise as I was a SOBO and had only been out for a week.
 My appetite was permanent.
 On the trail or off, I was continuously hungry.
-I chatted with Bill while he washed dishes, and cleaned up.
-I had already packed up and brought my pack up to the dining building with me for breakfast, so I was ready to go.
-We all had our packs ready, and as soon as dishes were done Bill took us across the lake in his metal flat bottomed boat.
+I chatted with Bill while he washed dishes and cleaned up.
+I had already packed up and brought my pack to the dining building for breakfast, so I was ready to go.
+We all had our packs ready, and as soon as the dishes were done, Bill took us across the lake in his flat-bottomed metal boat.

 It was nice to get dropped off almost a mile closer to the trail and not have to hike the blue blaze trail again, although the mosquitoes were still waiting at the intersection with the AT.
-WHL was a great stay, and definitely worth the stop.
-It get’s mixed reviews from other hikers, and even other providers in the areas, but I had a good stay, and have noted some of the rumors are incorrect.
-Hikers should determine their own opinions and not base them off what they hear.
+WHL was a great stay and definitely worth the stop.
+It gets mixed reviews from other hikers and other providers in the areas, but I had a good holiday and noted some of the rumors are incorrect.
+Hikers should determine their opinions and not base them on what they hear.
 Social media can be brutal.
-I would definitely return.
+I would return.

 I came to the dirt road I thought was Jo-Mary, where I had my food drop hidden.
-I was lazy and did not double check my guide upon arriving.
+I was lazy and did not double-check my guide upon arriving.
 I searched for a half hour, walking up and down the road looking for a path into the woods that held my pail of food.
-I also thrashed around in the undergrowth, searching for a trash bag that was supposed to hold the pail.
-Finally, two teenagers came strolling down the road, and told me Jo Mary was the next road over Cooper Brook.
+I also thrashed around in the undergrowth, searching for a trash bag that was supposed to hold the bucket.
+Finally, two teenagers came strolling down the road and told me Jo Mary was the next road over Cooper Brook.
 I would have known this if I had paid attention to my guide.

-The kids told me it would take me about 20 minutes to get there by trail.
+The kids told me it would take about 20 minutes to get there by trail.
 I got there 45 minutes later.
 Age is tough.
-This time I found the drop right away, but my bucket was not there.
+I found the drop right away this time, but my bucket was not there.
 I had beat it by a day.
 I texted Sparkles, and my hero Nokey had it there in 45 minutes with two sodas as a door prize.
 He also tried to give me a penalty prize for going to the wrong road…a Cliff Bar.
-He did not realize it was a penalty prize until he noted the look of disgust on my face and began laughing.
+He did not realize it was a penalty prize until he saw the disgust on my face and began laughing.
 I just smiled and told him it was the thought that counted.

-The hiking up to Cooper Brook was a beautiful, leafy trail with a fairly park like grade.
+The hiking up to Cooper Brook was a beautiful, leafy trail with a fair park-like grade.
 I decided to stop a little early and rest my feet.
-They blister very easily, so I have to baby them.
-There were three section hikers in the shelter cooking, and one tall SOBO thru sitting out front writing.
-All nice guys, but I don’t think I will see the SOBO again, as he had hurt his ankle and was only doing five mile days while it healed.
+Unfortunately, they blister very quickly, so I have to baby them.
+There were three section hikers in the shelter cooking and one tall SOBO sitting out front writing.
+All nice guys, but I don’t think I will see the SOBO again, as he had hurt his ankle and was only doing five-mile days while it healed.
 This seems to be an early theme amongst us SOBO hikers.
 I’ve encountered a few with injuries.

-I set up my Hexamid tarp and went up to the shelter to chat and eat dinner.
-It was a good conversation, and of course some of it revolved around gear.
+I set up my Hexamid tarp and went to the shelter to chat and eat dinner.
+It was a good conversation, and of course, some of it revolved around gear.
 The section hikers all went down to examine the Hexamid.
-I had exclaimed it’s virtues and they wanted to see for themselves.
-They properly ooh’d and ah’d at the light weight and roominess of the tarp, and also at how quickly I could set it up.
-Supper over, I crawled into the shelter, to nest for the night.
-I organized all of my gear, placing headlamp and knife by my head before settling in for the evening.
-I was ready for any nighttime marauders.
+I had exclaimed its virtues, and they wanted to see for themselves.
+They ooh’d and ah’d at the lightweight and roominess of the tarp and how quickly I could set it up.
+Supper over, I crawled into the shelter to nest for the night.
+I organized all my gear, placing a headlamp and knife by my head before settling in for the evening.
+After that, I was ready for any nighttime marauders.

-A couple of hours after dark, I was awakened by voices making no attempt to be quiet, while they shone their lights at my tarp.
-They stomped around me for a minute trying to set up their own tents in my space.
+A couple hours after dark, I was awakened by voices not attempting to be quiet while they shone their lights at my tarp.
+They stomped around me for a minute, trying to set up their tents in my space.
 I finally asked them, politely, to go away.
 There was not enough room for others on my little dirt patch.
-They mumbled something about finding another space, and headed up the path towards the shelter.
-I rummaged around in my toiletries stuff sack, found my earplugs and plugged them in for the night.
-This was yet another reason I rarely stayed in the shelters while hiking along the Appalachian Trail.
+They mumbled something about finding another space and headed up the path towards the shelter.
+I rummaged around in my toiletries stuff sack, found my earplugs, and plugged them in for the night.
+This was another reason I rarely stayed in the shelters while hiking along the Appalachian Trail.